MI7J/mangos/sql/additions/readme.txt

     cp 50 - Fixed exploit with cooldown for spell 8177 at using spells 66842,66843,66844.
 Patch provided by Insider cp 51 - Attempt to fix some arena-related exploits.
-Patch provided by zergtmn cp 52 - Knockbak fix from PSZ
+Patch provided by zergtmn cp 52 - Knockbak fix from PSZ cp 53 - Fixed stacking of spells 65684, 65686.
+Patch provided by Insider